JPL-UNLV-CS-2021/nsm/JudgesREADME.md

 - Import a QM file and watch it magically convert to a running state machine.
 - Run heirarchical state machines with a virtually unlimited nesting depth.
-- Create events in a simulated environment to see how the machine fairs.
+- Create events in a simulated environment to see how the machine operates in a live scenerio.
 - Change any aspect to the original statemachine design, and have a new machine in one command.

 ## Installation for Auto Coder